 The issues some students with disabilities might experience could be due to one or more of a number of things such as learning disorders or disabilities, emotional issues, physical disabilities, psychiatric disorders or disabilities, or behavioral issues.
 Students with disabilities are commonly entitled to receive services or accommodations through public schools.

 Federal law mandates that each and every child is to receive an education that is both free and appropriate in an environment that is the least restrictive possible.
 In order to support the ability of students with disabilities to learn in school, there are three federal laws that apply specifically to students with disabilities.
+These laws include:

 The states in America have various criteria related to the eligibility of students with disabilities, the services that are available to them, as well as the procedures involved for implementation of these laws.
 Parents of students with disabilities need to be aware of these laws, as well as the regulations related to them, for the specific area in which they live.

-Three Federal Laws and Students with Disabilities
+Federal Laws and Students with Disabilities

 The Individuals with Disabilities Education Act (IDEA) is a federal law governing special education services for children in America.
 For a student with disabilities to be eligible for special education services they must experience one of the following: